 Do I need to speak both English and French?

-No. You need adequate knowledge of either English OR French at CLB 4 or higher in speaking and listening.
+No. You need adequate knowledge of either English OR French, generally at CLB/NCLC 4 or higher in speaking and listening.
 You do not need to be bilingual.
-Applicants aged 55+ and children under 18 are exempt from the language requirement entirely.
+Applicants aged 55 and older and children under 18 are exempt from the language requirement entirely.

 Important: Based on publicly available Citizenship Act, IRPA, and IRCC policy.
 Not legal advice.
 For complex cases, consult an immigration lawyer licensed by your provincial law society.